A look back at 2009

 The biggest change of the year, of course, was Marco joining in March and Valerie in May.

-Looking back, it's funny for me to read the end of year post for 2008, with all those "I"s in there.ย First of all, I should have already been using "we" since Mariah has been helping out with design and support since 2008, but I guess 12 months ago Balsamiq still felt like "my little baby".
-That feeling is now totally gone, replaced by "wow I created this MONSTER-baby that now requires 3 people to tend to it full-time, with some part-time help as well!
-Argh!" ๐Ÿ˜‰
+Looking back, it's funny for me to read the end of year post for 2008, with all those 'I's in there.
+First of all, I should have already been using 'we' since Mariah has been helping out with design and support since 2008, but I guess 12 months ago Balsamiq still felt like 'my little baby'.
+That feeling is now totally gone, replaced by 'wow I created this MONSTER-baby that now requires 3 people to tend to it full-time, with some part-time help as well!
+Argh!' 😉

 It seems so obvious now, but I have no doubt in my mind that Valerie and Marco were essential to our success in 2009.
 When I started Balsamiq I thought I would go at it alone for years...I was really scared at the thought of hiring anyone, and I didn't expect this kind of success, by far.